 Go for broke

 Speed.
 That’s all I want.
 For me, fast will never be fast enough.
 My name is Jamie and I’m an adrenaline junkie.
 It all started with my dad.
 He loves all kinds of cars, especially the fast ones.
 I grew up hearing him talk about Ferrari, Lamborghini, Mercs, Beemers, and countless other supercars.
 He would take me to car shows to marvel at their glory.
 I would sit behind the wheel and say “Vroom, Vroom!”
 One of my brightest childhood memories is going with my dad to my favorite Disney World attraction, Tomorrowland Speedway.
 While he was my passenger I would drive us as fast as I could.
-I needed to beat everyone that was in front of me and would get peeved if anyone was in front of me slowed me down.
-As a kid, I even had Hot Wheels cars that I race around the floor.
+I needed to beat everyone and would get frustrated when people in front of me slowed me down.
+As a kid I had Hot Wheels cars that I race around the floor.
 My favorite car was this gold Mercedez Benz because it was the smoothest and fastest of all my cars.

 Here are some useful links

-So you decided to take the plunge and start racing.
+So you decided to take the plunge and start racing, eh?
 Here are links to racing organizations I have participated in.
 Everyone I have encountered in these organizations have been helpful and super nice.

-But, if you have any questions I am more than happy to help.
-If I don't know the answer I can find someone who would have the answer.
-Click here to contact me.
+But, if you have any questions I am more than happy to help!
+If I don't know the answer I can find someone who has the answer.

-I created this handy checklist that works for both SCCA and NASA race days.
+I created this handy checklist that works for race days.
+Check it out!